willjoe2/try1.1/README.md

----
-title: "50 Projects in 50 Days - HTML/CSS and JavaScript"
-output:
-  html_document:
-    toc: true
----

-This is the main repository for all of the projects in the course.
+# This is the main repository for all of the projects in the course.

 - [Course Link](https://example.com/course-link)
 - [Course Info Website](https://example.com/course-info)